 Poll: How many videos per day do you think I should release?

 I’ve been doing 3 videos a day.
 Almost no one asked for 3 a day.
 I am surprised that 16 people selected the 4+ option.
 I put the “0” option to be funny.
 19% of the people voted for 0 which could be less than 1 a day but half of the people said 1 video a day.

 From now on, I’m sticking to that.
-I’ll be consistently uploading 1 new video for you a day and if I do a Livestream, that will be the only video for that day.
-If I don’t do a Livestream, you’ll get a pre-recorded video.
+I’ll be consistently uploading 1 new video for you each day and if I do a live stream, that will be the only video for that day.
+If I don’t do a live stream, you’ll get a pre-recorded video.

 Thus, I should have tried to get to know exactly what you do want from me on YouTube and to adjust my creative process to that.
 It’s not to say that I should just do exactly everything everyone asks for.
 It’s not to say I should violate my boundaries.
-It is suggesting that I should follow advice.
+I am suggesting that I should follow the advice.